Continente

 Continente is a retail chain that belongs to Sonae Distribuição, the largest retailer in Portugal.
-The hypermarket Continente chain is in spread all over continental Portugal as well on Madeira and in the Azores.
-The supermarket chain Continente Modelo, formerly named just Modelo, has also a nationwide presence.
+The hypermarket Continente chain is spread all over continental Portugal as well as on Madeira and in the Azores.
+The supermarket chain Continente Modelo, formerly named just Modelo, also has a nationwide presence.
 Sonae Distribuição, SGPS, SA, is a subsidiary company of Sonae SGPS.

 History

 Sonae Distribuição started in 1985 by the merger of two large retailers, Modelo and Continente.
 Modelo was owned by the Sonae holding, while Continente was the Portuguese and Spanish operation of the French retailer Promodès, known by the ensign Continent elsewhere.

 Thus, it was part-owned by its French competitor, Carrefour, who sold their stake to Sonae for €345 million on 16 November 2004.

 In 2008, Carrefour sold its Portuguese retail ventures existing under the Carrefour ensign to Sonae.
 Continente used to have one branch in Dubai, which was later purchased by Carrefour.
 The Continente ensign disappeared from Spain after the 1999 Carrefour-Promodès merge.